 The current protocol for electrochemotherapy was established in 2006 through the ESOPE study (European Standard Operating Procedures of Electrochemotherapy).
 The current indications for electrochemotherapy treatments are:

 With IQwave™, traditional electroporation is combined with multi-directional electric fields that improve the current coverage throughout the tissue being treated.
-With its IQ calibration system, the IQwave™ enables treatment using applicators of different sizes; a technology that offers the unique possibility to treat tumours in hard to reach places such as the oral cavity and tongue base.
+With its IQ calibration system, the IQwave™ enables treatment using applicators of different sizes; a technology that offers the unique possibility to treat tumours in hard-to-reach places such as the oral cavity and tongue base.

-Thanks to its integrated tumor database physicians will, in the near future, be able to exchange general treatment data with other physicians.
+Thanks to its integrated tumour database physicians will, in the near future, be able to exchange general treatment data with other physicians.
 By using the latest technology and components, IQwave™ is designed to be both portable and light for easy transport and storage.